Understanding Narcotics Contracts

 Even though it may seem like no big deal to take a spouse’s medication to manage your pain or to take an old prescription that had been prescribed to you to deal with a tooth ache, taking drugs that were not prescribed to you for a specific injury can lead to a doctor dropping you as a patient.

 On the other hand, not taking your prescribed medicine can also cause a doctor to terminate you as a patient.
 They may wrongfully assume that:

 - If you are not taking your medicine, you must not need it.

 - If you are taking a lower dosage or not taking all of your medicine, you must be selling it.

 If you are terminated from a pain management program due to alleged violation of your narcotics contract, it is highly unlikely another doctor will accept you as a patient, meaning you will be unable to get the treatment and pain medicine that you need.

-At The Law Offices of Lyndon R. Helton, PLLC, we know the steps an injured person needs to take in order to ensure a proper relationship with a doctor and to avoid being dropped by a medical professional.
+At Helton, Cody & Associates, PLLC, our attorneys know the steps an injured person needs to take in order to ensure a proper relationship with a doctor and to avoid being dropped by a medical professional.
 If you require our help because of an allegation regarding your narcotics contract, call our Hickory, North Carolina, law office at 828-848-8776 or 888-321-0494 (toll free) or send us an email.